 Relax.
 Slow Down.
 Breathe.
 It's going to be okay.
-The prospect of going through a divorce may seem daunting, but take a deep breath and begin the process one baby step at a time.
-I have seen women go through the process and come through stronger and sleeker, lightened and relieved of baggage, feeling more free and unencumbered.
+The prospect of going through a divorce may seem daunting but take a deep breath and begin the process one baby step at a time.
+I have seen women go through the process and come through stronger and sleeker, lightened and relieved of baggage, feeling freer and more unencumbered.